tableflip/sow-integration/README.md

 # School of Wok - Integration tests

-Assemble:
-- schoolofwok.co.uk
-- sow-backoffice
-- sow-api
+Start up schoolofwok.co.uk, sow-backoffice, sow-api in `NODE_ENV=test` and run [nightwatch](http://nightwatchjs.org/) tests against them.

+## Getting started

-1. Copy `config/default.json` to `config/runtime.json`.
+1. Copy `config/default.json` to `config/runtime.json`
-2. Obtain the credentials for a SOW backoffice user and add to `config/runtime.json`.
+2. Obtain the credentials for a SOW backoffice user and add to `config/runtime.json`
-3. For quick demo and testing
+3. Run the tests:

     ```sh
-    # Run sow api, sow-backoffice, schoolofwok
-    npm start

-    # run all the things and start the integration tests
+    # Run sow api, sow-backoffice, schoolofwok and start the integration tests
     npm test
     ```

+N.B.
+You can start up all the servers without running the tests using `npm start`